-Copepods are added to 20 wells while 4 wells are left with experimental water only, in order to measure background respiration.
-Measurements are run for 3-4 hours, the copepods are then removed alive and placed in tissue culture flasks filled with water collected at chlorophyll max and screened through a 60 μ m filter.
+After the respiration experiment, the copepods are removed alive and placed in tissue culture flasks filled with water collected at chlorophyll max and screened through a 60 μ m filter.
 The copepods are allowed to graze in the flasks for 24-48 hours; meanwhile the flasks are turned to disrupt settling of microorganisms.
 At the end of the grazing experiment the complete content of the flask is poured out on a 20 μ m filter from where the fecal pellets and the copepod are collected.
 The copepod is photographed under the microscope at a known magnification and pixel size and then placed in a tin-cup in a 96 well plate; these samples are later used for measurements on C/N ratio and dry weight.
 Pellets are counted and photographed at a known magnification and pixel size.

 It is important to keep track of the individual in the experiments in order to link it to the data from respiration, grazing, morphology, and the 96 well plates.
 In addition to the data from experiments, information about species, life stage, sampling site, and depth should be noted and linked to the individual.
-Aim for readings of 160 individuals at station P7 and 120 at station P1 and P4.

-→ Sample storage and processing of data:
+\rightarrow Sample storage and processing of data

 This experiment will only produce one type of physical sample, the 96 well plates.
-These should be stored at - 20 °C and later be analyzed for C/N ratio and dry weight.
+These should be stored at -20 °C and later be analyzed for C/N ratio and dry weight.
 The remaining data has to be stored in a way that it is possible to link it to the individual.
-In the final processed data file should have individual as a row and each parameter as a column.
+The final processed data file should have individual as a row and each parameter as a column.
 This may be challenging as the raw data produced during the cruise will be in different formats:

-- The respiration software produce readings were each individual is a column and each row is a measurement in time. - The morphology data will be pictures of each individual named after the specific well used during the respiration measurements (A1...
+• The respiration software produce readings were each individual is a column and each row is a measurement in time.

+• The morphology data will be pictures of each individual named after the specific well used during the respiration measurements (A1...
 A6, D1...
+D6).

-D6). - The fecal pellet production data will be added to an excel sheet with one column for the well, one column for the pellet count, and one column for the duration of the experiment (in hours).
+• The fecal pellet production data will be added to an excel sheet with one column for the well, one column for the pellet count, and one column for the duration of the experiment (in hours).
 To the fecal pellet excel sheet, additional columns will be added: species, life stage, depth, station, and information about the individuals place in the 96 well plate.

-→ Hence, for each plate reader, one file of respiration data is produced together with 20 pictures of copepods, 20 pictures of pellets, and one excel file with pellet production and the auxiliary data.
+\rightarrow Hence, for each plate reader, one file of respiration data is produced together with 20 pictures of copepods, 20 pictures of pellets, and one excel file with pellet production and the auxiliary data.
 These files will be generated for every respiration read and placed together in one folder, e.g. 8 folders for station P7 given 160 readings.
 Processing of data will be done after the cruise.